The Magnum Ice Cream Company N.V. research snapshot

 Trend status

-Intermediate uptrend above rising moving averages, still below the $19.93 52-week high
+Intermediate uptrend above rising moving averages, consolidating after a strong Q2 rally and still below the $19.93 52-week high

 Informational use only.
 This page is not investment advice.